Guillaume1060/sfg-restdocs-example/README.md

 3- Adding annotations in our test class
 4- !!
 Modify our mockmvc import in our test !!
 5- Add andDo in our test to generate doc
 5bis - requestParameters example in our test
+5bis - Documenting responses